manikamakam/Astar_algorithm/README.md

 $ catkin_make
 ```

-Download the submitted folder, copy to /catkin_ws/src/ and run the following commands:
+Download the 'Phase_4' folder, copy to /catkin_ws/src/ and run the following commands:

 ```
 $ cd ~/catkin_ws/